 Your abdominal girdle is made up of:

 A critical difference in these muscles is how they are worked.
 Effective flexing and conditioning exercises should work all of these muscles.

-gym instructor could demonstrate a training course tailored to your abs, or you could find a personal trainer to design a fitness and nutrition regimen targeted to building, working and developing your abdominals .
+A gym instructor could demonstrate a training course tailored to your abs, or you could find a local or online personal trainer to design a fitness and nutrition regimen targeted to building, working and developing your abdominals .